SIMBAChain/libsimba/sphinx/source/api.md

 The JSON payload is:

-* `code`: base64 encoded contract solidity source code
+* `code`: base64 encoded contract solidity source code or a dictionary of base64 encoded source code mapped to contract names.
 * `language`: 'solidity'
 * `name`: A non-unique name for the design.
 This does not have to match the name of the contract in the solidity.
 * `target_contract`: `<CONTRACT_NAME>`.
 This field identifies the contract you want an HTTP API for.
 In the case